 Donating a component is very much like donating blood.
 The primary difference is that during a component donation, blood flows from a tube in your arm to a sterile chamber within an automation machine that separates the blood into various components.
 The needed components are collected, the remaining blood is returned to your body.

 Most people feel fine after donating blood.
 Your body makes new blood constantly, and the fluid you give will be replaced within hours.
 Eating a full meal before donating will help you feel strong afterwards.
 Drinking water and juices before and after donating also helps your body replenish lost fluids.
 Strenuous activity should be avoided for 12 hours after donating.
 If you have a hazardous or strenuous job, you should donate at the end of your work shift.
-Smokers should refrain from smoking 30 minutes after donating.

 The body will replace the fluid portion of your blood within 24 hours.
 It will take a few weeks to replace the red blood cells.